flix/book/src/foundational-effects.md

     }
 ```

-Notice how we have introduced effects for the three actions the program can
+Here, we have introduced three effects:
-take:

-1. Creating a secret number.
+1. An effect `Secret` that represents the action of picking a secret number.
-2. Reading a number from the user.
+2. An effect `Guess` that represents the action of asking the user for a guess.
-3. Printing to the terminal.
+3. An effect `Terminal` that represents the action of printing to the console.

-Moreover, notice how each function now specifies its effect(s).

-Importantly, all IO code is now contained within `main` where we actually handle
-the effects.
+We have written each function to use the relevant effects.
+For example, the
+`gameLoop` function uses the `Guess` and `Terminal` effects &mdash; and has no
+other effects.
+Moreover, all effects are now handled in one place: in the `main`
+function.
+The upshot is that the program's core does not have to worry about
+interoperability.